 Cons:

-- Due to its overall durability, porcelain can have the susceptibility to chip as it is a lot thinner than concrete.
+- Due to its overall durability, porcelain can have a susceptibility to chipping as it is a lot thinner than concrete.

-- You should be wary to use harsh chemicals such as bleach on porcelain as it can be prone to staining and discolouring.
+- You should be wary of using harsh chemicals such as bleach on porcelain as it can be prone to staining and discolouring.

 - You could argue that porcelain is a simple, ordinary option that doesn’t stand out too much from the crowd.
 But nevertheless, a great option for an understated bathroom design.